-When Andrew Probert was designing the Enterprise-D, he prepared a design lineage to establish a continuity between Kirk’s original Enterprise and Picard’s, which was supposed to be the fifth in the line and almost a century older.
+When Andrew Probert was designing the Enterprise-D, he prepared a design lineage to establish a continuity between Kirk’s ship and Picard’s, which was supposed to be the fifth in the line and almost a century older.

 Probert assumed that the Enterprise-B had been an Excelsior-class starship.
 This wasn’t confirmed until Star Trek Generations, but a relief model of an Excelsior was included in the Enterprise-D’s observation lounge.

 To build the relief of the “C”, Probert reasoned the ship would have design elements in common with both.
-“I wanted there to be evidence of the ‘C’ growing from the Excelsior and then the ‘D’ growing from the ‘C,'” he told Star Trek: The Magazine (August 2002).
+“I wanted there to be evidence of the ‘C’ growing from the Excelsior and then the ‘D’ growing from the ‘C,'” he told Star Trek: The Magazine.

 What I did was I took a side profile of the Excelsior and I took a side profile of the Galaxy class.
 Then I put them in the same scale one above the other and simply drew lines from one to the other at various important points, whether it was the saucer, the impulse engines, the bridge, the engineering hull, whatever.
 By doing that I came up with a composite which became the Enterprise-C.

-Since Probert had left the show at the end of the first season, the task of designing the Enterprise-C fell to Rick Sternbach during the third season.
+Since Probert left the show after the first season, the task of designing the Enterprise-C fell to Rick Sternbach during Season 3.